AgustinSRG/Pokemon-Showdown-Node-Bot/commands/README.md

  - `send` - Send anything to the server
  - `reload [commands/config/features/laguages]` - Hotpatch source files
  - `updategit` - Fast forward from git repo
+ - `clearcache` - Clear the cache, for example for reloading the usage data

 CommandParser developing commands